addff/2503-ITT440/10% Individual Assignment/M3CS2554B/NUR IEMAN AYRA BINTI ABDUL AZIZ/README.md

 This system uses biometric authentication technology based on AI image recognition to control access to buildings.
 The access control system uses biometric authentication technologies such as facial recognition, iris recognition, and fingerprint recognition to identify individuals and allow them to enter and exit without touching the authentication device.
 Since each biometric authentication has its own strengths and weaknesses, some systems combine multiple biometrics for authentication.

+# Conclusion
+ImageAI makes it easy for anyone to work with AI-powered image processing, even without deep knowledge of computer vision or machine learning.
+With simple tools for object detection, image classification, and training custom models, it helps developers and enthusiasts quickly build smart, practical applications.
+Whether you're working on a hobby project or building something for a real-world need, ImageAI takes the complexity out of AI and puts powerful image tools at your fingertips.